-The propensity of both markets to experience 'negative housing equity' at some points (although not at the same points) over the period of interest does however imply that deviations from fundamental value over periods of undervaluation are unlikely to have been driven by an explosive bubble due to extraneous factors (that is factors other than those related to fundamentals): such an explosive bubble cannot be negative as this would imply a negative expected asset price at some date in the future and violate free disposability (see for example Diba and Grossman, 1988; Campbell et al., 1997, p.
+The propensity of both markets to experience 'negative housing equity' at some points (although not at the same points) over the period of interest does however imply that deviations from fundamental value over periods of undervaluation are unlikely to have been driven by an explosive bubble due to extraneous factors.
+Such an explosive bubble cannot be negative as this would imply a negative expected asset price at some date in the future and violate free disposability (see for example Diba and Grossman, 1988; Campbell et al., 1997, p.
 259).
-However, while a zero price floor puts a limit on how far prices can fall, as Farlow (2004), p.
-12, explains, it does not exclude the possibility that real payoffs in debt-backed housing can go below zero, with the New Zealand experience of negative equity in the late 1970s and late 1999 to 2003 and the U.K. one in the 1990s demonstrating this.
+However, while a zero price floor puts a limit on how far prices can fall, as Farlow (2004) explains, it does not exclude the possibility that real payoffs in debt-backed housing can go below zero, with the New Zealand experience of negative equity in the late 1970s and late 1999 to 2003 and the U.K. in the 1990s demonstrating this.

-Hence while discussions above would tend to preclude the existence of an explosive bubble due to non-fundamental factors as being the driving force of deviations from fundamental value, it does not preclude the existence of a type of bubble which could be both negative and in the process of collapsing.
+Hence, while discussions above would tend to preclude the existence of an explosive bubble due to non-fundamental factors as being the driving force of deviations from fundamental value, it does not preclude the existence of a type of bubble which could be both negative and in the process of collapsing.
 An interesting question therefore is how can we interpret what drives deviations of house prices from their fundamental present value?